 I must admit, we do love meat stews in Greece.
-We actually have quite a few recipes like this Greek Lamb Stew, or this Veal Stifado which are ‘must-tries’.
-We simply can’t resist a perfectly tender meat.
+We actually have quite a few recipes like this Greek Lamb Stew, or this Veal Stifado which are 'must-tries'.
+We simply can't resist a slice of perfectly tender meat.
 Like these beef chunks in tomato sauce.

 Spices Used In This Beef Stew

 What makes this Greek beef stew in tomato sauce, truly stand out is the spices.
-Cloves, allspice, cinnamon and bay leaves, give a very unique and warm flavor to this food.
+Cloves, allspice, cinnamon, and bay leaves, give a very unique and warm flavor to this food.
 They also make it ideal for serving as a Christmas dinner.

 An Easy To Make Beef Stew

 So how do you make it?
 You sear and brown the beef chunks in hot olive oil.
 Set aside and toss in the chopped onion and garlic.
 Cook till soft and golden and then transfer meat back to the pot.
 Pour in the wine, and wait until it evaporates (helps soften the meat).
 Stir in the tomato paste, fresh chopped tomato, and spices.
 Cook for 1-2 minutes, and pour in enough water to cover the meat.
 Then stew on medium-low heat for 1-2 hours until meat is soft and tender and sauce thickens.
 Not that hard right?